reagum/CyberGuitar/README.md

 # CyberGuitar
-ESP32 and mpr121 ble sensor midiguitar
+ESP32 and mpr121 ble sensor midiguitar (not ready)